[Deployment] arvados-sso-server deb package unnecessarily depends on "postgresql" meta-package

 process because it comes between two package path specifications, for

 the LICENSE file and the rest of the package.
 So don't bother.

-#1 Updated by Joshua Randall almost 4 years ago
+#1 Updated by Joshua Randall about 4 years ago

 See the note on https://wiki.postgresql.org/wiki/Apt regarding the postgresql meta-package:

 Note: This repository provides "postgresql", "postgresql-contrib", and "postgresql-client" meta-packages that depend on the latest postgresql-x.y, ... packages, similar to the ones present in Debian and Ubuntu.
 Once a new PostgreSQL version is released, these meta-packages will be updated to depend on the new version.
 If you rather want to stay with a particular PostgreSQL version, you should install specific packages like "postgresql-9.5" instead of "postgresql".